nresare/javapasswordsafe/README.md

  |  cut -d / -f 3- | while read ref; do git tag -a $ref -m 'import tag from svn'; done

 ```
-2. Maven build configuration has been added
+2. Gradle build configuration has been added
 3. Needed dependencies has been added from maven central for PasswordSafeLib to be built and tests
    run.
-4. S3 client code has bee ported to aws-java-sdk-s3 (the previous s3.jar seemed ancient and not
-   available from anyhwere)
-5. Work on the unit tests to not leave files around (not finished)
+4. Work on the unit tests to not leave files around (not finished)
 6. ..various other things.
 Look at the commits :)

 ## What is left to be done?